-Best to move the onions around or place them on top of the meat as it as it cooks.
+Best to move the onions around or place them on top of the meat as it cooks.

 Reduce the heat if they’re browning too quickly or too much.
 Transfer the meat to a plate.

-Lower the heat to medium-low, using the same skillet with the drippings, add the garlic; stir.
+Lower the heat to medium-low, using the same skillet with the drippings, and add the garlic; stir.

 Add the flour, stir to combine with the onions, and slowly add the water while whisking so that no lumps linger.

 Add the salt, pepper, parsley flakes, cumin, cayenne pepper (if using), and Worcestershire sauce.
 Stir.
 Then add the meat.